eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 ### Creating an HTTP Server

-To create an HTTP server you simply create an instance of `org.vertx.java.core.http.HttpServer`.
+To create an HTTP server you call the `createHttpServer` method on your vertx instance.

-    HttpServer server = new HttpServer();
+    HttpServer server = vertx.createHttpServer();

 ### Start the Server Listening

 To tell that server to listen for incoming requests you use the `listen` method:

-    HttpServer server = new HttpServer();
+    HttpServer server = vertx.createHttpServer();

     server.listen(8080, "myhost");